rverelabs/partytown/docs/atomics.md

 - 10x faster communication between threads compared to the service-worker requests
 - 5% smaller build file compared to the service-worker build
-- No `proxytown` requests in the network tab
+- No `hyperthread` requests in the network tab
 - Fewer http requests to initialize the Partytown library
 - Partytown service-worker and iframe is no longer used